 Middle School Quest emphasizes advanced academic thinking skills and strategies, strong communication and collaboration skills, and an increased awareness of local and global citizenship.

-- Students in grades 6-8 attend a self-contained core content classroom five days per week with highly capable peers
+- Students in grades six through eight attend a self-contained core content classroom five days per week with highly capable peers

 - Students are provided services at identified middle schools based on neighborhood school boundaries